pauleveritt/predico/doc/tour.rst

 We start by defining a "kind of thing" called Breadcrumbs that we want to work with.
 Views can then say: "Give me a Breadcrumbs instance" and Predico will go off and find the best fit.
+We use a dataclass for the Breadcrumbs.

 In this case we've just registered one *adapter* that can make a Breadcrumbs.
 All the logic about what is needed for Breadcrumbs is moved off of the view,